antoniocapizzi95/documents-management-b/README.md

 ## Prerequisites

 - Node.js (version 14 or later)
-- Access to the Document Management API
+- Access to the Document Management API (this project must be running: https://github.com/antoniocapizzi95/documents-management-a)

 ## Installation